Anyword vs Copy.ai for Ad Copywriting 2026: Which AI Tool Actually Delivers?

 For ad copywriting specifically, Copy.ai gives you:

-• Infobase — a knowledge base where you store brand info, product details, target personas, and style guidelines so you don't re-enter context every session
+• Infobase — a knowledge base where you store brand info, product details, target personas, and style guidelines so you don't re-enter context every single session

 • Team collaboration with shared workspaces, comments, and version history